vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 dcos package install marathon-lb
 ```

-Make sure to replace `<DnsAddress>` with corresponding value from the output of CloudFormation template.
+Make sure to replace `<DnsAddress>` with the corresponding value from the output of the CloudFormation template.

 ## Create Couchbase “startup” Service

-Couchbase "startup" service can be created using the following configuration file:
+The Couchbase "startup" service can be created using a configuration file, which you can find at https://github.com/arun-gupta/couchbase-dcos/blob/master/couchbase-startup.json.
+This file is shown and explained below.

 ```json